 This does not mean everything is predictable.
 Far from it.
 Non-linear events (an event where a small mistake causes a big result) cause a tremendous amount of problems.
 But we can manage those with quick feedback, which creates visibility on what is happening and unobscures the fog complexity causes.
 In the physical world, this is not possible.
 Three Mile Island was caused in large part by a lack of visibility of what was happening.
 That need not be the case in knowledge work.

 The bottom line is we shift our focus from understanding the state of our system to seeing what actions we can take that increase its effectiveness.
 With this attitude, you also look to see what are the issues that matter.
-Instead of identifying, that we’re in chaos, we look to see how we can avoid the chaotic (non-linear) events that are driving us to it.
+Instead of identifying that we’re in chaos, we look to see how we can avoid the chaotic (non-linear) events that are driving us to it.
 In knowledge work, I have identified nine factors that provide guidance in making good decisions on how to improve your work.
-I call these the Value Stream Impedance Scorecards.
+I call these the factors for effective value streams.
 This shift also has us look at how to make a cohesive set of practices around the value stream networks present.
 All of this enables organizations to be able to pivot quickly, so when events outside of the organization occur, they can respond quickly and efficiently.

 What happens when you don’t take this attitude is made clear by observing Agile’s most popular frameworks – Scrum and SAFe.
 Scrum is based on its creators’ own values and principles, not foundational principles which are objective.
 You must follow them, or you won’t be doing Scrum.
 But they often don’t provide guidance on how to achieve them and aren’t appropriate in all situations.
 SAFe is a collection of practices that don’t fit cohesively because foundational principles are missing as well.
 Ironically, Scrum’s simplistic and SAFe’s overly complicated approaches stem from the same belief – the world is too complex to understand, so use the practices they give you to get where you want to be.